wsong1985/WeatherPy/README.md

 - **Retrieved weather data from OpenWeatherMap and created a weather database**

-- **Created a travel destinations map with pop-up markers based on customers' preferences.
+- **Created a travel destination map with pop-up markers based on customers' preferences.
 Refined the hotel database by removing any cities where a hotel name was not found**

 - **Created a travel itinerary map based on the cities picked by the customers; also created a new marker layer map of the cities on the travel route**